chimera-linux/cports/Packaging.md

    checked for providers.
 If a provider that was not `replaced` is found, then the dependency is discarded.
 This ensures that if there is another provider that can satisfy the dependency, we don't have to worry about it.
-9) If the resulting set of empty, the repository gets unstaged as there is nothing else to consider.
+9) If the resulting set is empty, the repository gets unstaged as there is nothing else to consider.
 If it is not empty, the repositories are kept staged, and a list of packages depending on each problematic provider is printed.